slatedocs/slate/source/launchpad.md

 None of the information listed above is mandatory, but creating duplicate Person entries within any organization is not recommended.

 You may create identities separately, or together with the creation call by passing them under `identities_attributes`.
-Please see the Integration Notes for an example.
+Please see " POST /organizations/:organization_id/identities" or the Integration Notes for an example.

 ### Update Person entries